University of Auckland’s B201 Building receives highest ever 6 Green Star rating

 The project will send less waste to landfill, create less pollution through its construction and operation, and provide healthy, comfortable, and functional spaces for the thousands of students and staff who will occupy the space.
 The design also focuses on acoustic performance, comfortable lighting, and excellent access to public transport, bike parking, and end-of-trip facilities.
 The design is predicted to use 75% less water than a standard comparable building.
 Water will be collected through a rainwater harvesting system while more than a tenth of the building's renewable energy will be generated on site.

-Jasmax Principal Chris Scott said: “This certification marks an exciting development in Jasmax’s efforts to meet net zero carbon across new buildings over the next decade.
+Jasmax Principal Chris Scott says “This certification marks an exciting development in Jasmax’s efforts to meet net zero carbon across new buildings over the next decade.
 We are committed to sustainable design, ensuring our projects have longevity and are part of the solution to reducing the impacts of climate change.”